Problematic integration theory: Assumptions of problematic integration theory

 The first of these integrative predicaments, divergence, arises when there is a discrepancy between what we believe to be true or to be likely to occur and what we want to be true (the desired outcome).
 Ambiguity arises when the probability or value of an object (i.e., situation, outcome, thing, etc.) is unclear or highly uncertain.
-Babrow explained, that “in ambiguous situations, neither the outcome, nor the probability of the outcome is known, though the latter has restrictions” (Babrow, 1992, p.
+Babrow explained that "in ambiguous situations, neither the outcome, nor the probability of the outcome is known, though the latter has restrictions" (Babrow, 1992, p.
 112).
 Uncertainty occurs when an unknown factor obscures or complicates the development of one's orientation (probability and evaluation) toward an outcome.
 Ambiguity has also been described as uncertainty about what is unknown.
 Ambivalence is borne from one of two conditions: (1) an individual is forced to choose between two similarly valued alternatives; or (2) an individual is forced to choose between mutually exclusive alternatives.
-The last form of PI, impossibility, occurs upon the realization or belief that an outcome is will not happen.
+The last form of PI, impossibility, occurs upon the realization or belief that an outcome will not happen.
 Impossibility is recognized as different from a form of divergence, because only impossibility denotes a sense of certainty.
-Responses to impossibility can range from a sense of futility, to one of increased motivation to deny the impossibility.
+Responses to impossibility can range from a sense of futility to one of increased motivation to deny the impossibility.
 All of these situations give rise to conflict.